Capital Improvement Projects

 Share Capital Improvement Projects on Facebook Share Capital Improvement Projects on Twitter Share Capital Improvement Projects on Linkedin Email Capital Improvement Projects link

-The City of Woodinville's Capital Improvement Projects or CIP are an investment of public and/or private funds in infrastructure or facilities that result in significant assets such as roads, buildings, traffic signals, or park equipment that add value to the city.
+The City's Capital Improvement Plan (CIP) is investment of public and/or private funds in infrastructure or facilities that result in significant assets such as roads, buildings, traffic signals, or park equipment that add value to the city.

-Woodinville’s Six-Year Capital Improvement Plan serves as a planning tool to assist the City in managing large capital investments over the course of a 6-year period.
-The basic functions of the CIP are to:
+This Capital Improvement Plan serves as a planning tool to assist the City in managing large capital investments over the course of a six-year period.
+The basic function of the CIP are to:

 • Provide the City with an orderly process for planning and budgeting capital needs,